dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 | <center> some return address    |
 | <center> flag args...           |

-now that thing are clear we just have to constructe out payload which will look like :
+now that thing are clear we just have to constructe our payload which will look like :

 `a*188+flag() address+ random return address+arg[1]+arg[2]`

-note that here the return address is supplied as random because it doesn't matter to us
+note that here the return address is supplied as random because it doesn't matter to us though the programm may crash after it prints the flag

 + for the arguments that we need to supply we can find them in the disassamble of flag()
 ```asm